jimniels/blog/posts/2022-04-16-having-fun-writing-apis-with-glitch.md

 # Having Fun Writing APIs With Glitch

-I’ve been having a lot of fun lately writing server-side request/response code with [Glitch](https://glitch.com).
-[Me on Twitter](https://twitter.com/jimniels/status/1360427857693007872):
+I’ve been having [a lot of fun](https://twitter.com/jimniels/status/1360427857693007872) lately writing server-side request/response code with [Glitch](https://glitch.com).

-> API design is a helluva drug
->
-> Way over my head ATM designing an API for myself like I know what I’m doing and it’s too much fun.
-Think I’m gonna hang up the “designer” label and trade in sketch/figma for a REST client.

 With the Jamstack I rarely do this because the paradigm is: